Refillable Mugs & Other Money Saving Tips

 Other Beverage Tips

-If you’ll be purchasing alcohol at any of the various kiosks located in Walt Disney World parks or Downtown Disney, the following forms of I.D. are acceptable:
+If you’ll be purchasing alcohol at any of the various kiosks located in Walt Disney World parks or Disney Springs, the following forms of I.D. are acceptable:

 - US State drivers license